 It’s OK to Call for Help

 Some might worry about legal ramifications when it comes to illicit substances and often delay seeking help as a result.
 The emergency services are more concerned with preservation of life than prosecuting the individual patient.
-Do not hesitate to call 000 for help as soon as you become aware of a suspected overdose, you will probably save a life.
+Do not hesitate to call 000 for help as soon as you become aware of a suspected overdose - you could save a life.

 Whether accidental or deliberate, legal or illicit, a drug overdose is a serious situation for a First Aider to encounter.
-Not to mention an increasing problem, with rates of drug overdoses coming up to their highest in many years.
-It could be at home, work, a party or in public – the individual may or may not be an addict and desperately needs your help.
+Not to mention, it is an increasing problem, with rates of drug overdoses coming up to their highest in many years.
+It could be at home, work, a party or in public – the individual may or may not be an addict.